gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/clean_code.md

   is not out-of-date, nowadays there are first-class concurrency languages like Go or Rust, they changed the approach a lot.
 Java coding-style without Lambdas, functional Interfaces, Streams etc.

+  (unfortunately the books fails to deliver good explanations and does not provide good examples) -> I know from my own experience come up with good code examples is hard!

 ## The Ugly